 1993: The Netherland’s oldest children’s hospital moved to Hoboken, where the Dijkzigt Hospital and the medical faculty were already located.
 A footbridge connects both hospitals and the medical faculty.

 1995: Daniel den Hoed, the leading oncology institute, also became part of AZR.

 1998: The dean of the medical faculty and the boards of Erasmus University Rotterdam and AZR discussed the formation of Erasmus University Medical Center Rotterdam on 7 October.

 2002: Erasmus MC was born on 1 June.

 2016: The 50th anniversary of university hospital care in Rotterdam was celebrated in this year.

-Visit our website www.50jaaracademischegezondheidszorginrotterdam.nl to wander through our history and see what we have become today.
+Visit our website www.50jaaracademischegezondheidszorginrotterdam.nl (Dutch only) to discover our history and see what we have become today.